 Hugh has extensive experience also in land and title disputes and, in particular, mortgage fraud in the context of title to Registered Land together also with the aspects of rectification and indemnity connected with such disputes.

 He is an accredited mediator and also frequently appears as a mediation representative.
-In the current pandemic Hugh is able to conduct mediation by Zoom or Teams.
+Hugh is able to conduct mediation by Zoom or Teams.

 He sits as Judge in the Property Chamber (Land Registration) in the First Tier Tribunal.
 He sits also as an arbitrator.